nanoframework/Home/docs/maintainers/creating-a-new-repo.md

 7. Click the "Link" button and agree with the next step.

+8. On the list of the CLAs, find the new one and click on the ellipsis to the right and then 'Edit'.
+Add `nfbot,*[bot]` into the field "Provide user names, who doesn't need to sign the CLA".

 ## Setup AppVeyor

 1. Still on that Private browser window, navigate to [AppVeyor](https://ci.appveyor.com/projects).